-4. The Office of Student Support Services will gather information relevant to any complaint indicating that Student Code of Conduct violation may have occurred.
-The designated official from the Office of Student Support Services is responsible for gathering information and has the authority to contact and meet with any persons believed to have information relevant to the complaint and encourage them to discuss the allegations of the complaint.
+4. The Student Support Office will gather information relevant to any complaint indicating that Student Code of Conduct violation may have occurred.
+The designated official from the Student Support Office is responsible for gathering information and has the authority to contact and meet with any persons believed to have information relevant to the complaint and encourage them to discuss the allegations of the complaint.
 In the absence of compelling circumstances, the process shall be completed within thirty (30) calendar days after the receipt of the complaint.

-5. Based on the information gathered, the Office of Student Support Services will decide whether to dismiss the charge, or make a recommendation to the Head of Student Support Services for conduct action.
+5. Based on the information gathered, the Student Support Office will decide whether to dismiss the charge, verbal issue warning or make a recommendation to the Head of the Student Support Office for evaluation with the Disciplinary Committee and assign conduct action.

-a. if the complaint is dismissed, the Office of Student Support Services will notify the charged student/ organization of the decision.
+a.
+If the complaint is dismissed, the Student Support Office will notify the charged student/ organization of the decision.

-b. if the charges are to be forwarded for conduct action, the Office of Student Support Services will notify all concerned persons and outline the appropriate procedures to be followed.
+b.
+If the charges are to be forwarded for conduct action, the Student Support Office will notify all concerned persons and outline the appropriate procedures to be followed.